For a complete listing of the University of Guelph's lingo see The University of Guelph’s complete Acronym Dictionary.

 Local 4120 of the Steelworkers union represents administrative and technical support staff on campus.

-A “directorate” or division of the University that includes part of Athletics; Child Care & Learning Centre; Co-operative Education & Career Services; Student Wellness Services; Student Housing Services; Student Life; Student Accessibility Services, and the Health & Performance Centre.
+A “directorate” or division of the University that includes part of Athletics; Child Care & Learning Centre; Co-operative Education & Career Services; Student Wellness; Student Housing Services; Student Experience; Student Accessibility Services.
 The Associate Vice-President (Student Affairs) is a part of the senior administration of the University.

 STUDENT FINANCIAL SERVICES